The0n1y5pace4ce/Jebediah-Kerman-V2.0/README.md

 JEBEDIAH KERMAN

-This is the source code of the bot, jebediah kerman, a bot made by TheSpaceAce#2107 for my worn server, The Space Lounge.
+This is the source code of the bot, jebediah kerman, a bot made by TheSpaceAce#2107 for my own server, The Space Lounge.

 How to setup: